amvstrm/api/README.md

 # amvstrm's API

+> This is the final development of the API, and we will also be sunsetting the domain and the entire project.

 This is the bun version of amvstrm/API using Elysia.js.
 The app is still in development and is not ready for production use and Some have not been tested properly.

 ## Installation